NousernameSG/FurtherQ-Problem-Sets/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 There are several intriguing papers publicly available.
 However, because these exam papers are set in such a way to prepare students for their eventual undertaking of O Levels, some great questions are thrown out due to certain restrictions or protocols for preparing the examination's questions.
-This Problem Set is based on the <a href=https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/olevel/2022syllabus/4049_y22_sy.pdf> Cambridge-Singapore O Levels Additional Mathematics Syllabus</a>, but the style of questions in this paper may differ from the normal.
+This Problem Set is based on the Cambridge-Singapore O Levels <a href=https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/olevel/2022syllabus/4049_y22_sy.pdf>Additional Mathematics (4049)</a> & <a href=https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/olevel/2023syllabus/4052_y23_sy.pdf>Elementary Mathematics (4052)</a> Syllabuses, but the style of questions in this paper may differ from the normal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>